 is for entries without human elements — power lines, people, falconry gear, etc. — and only minimal retouching is allowed.
-Enter up to 4 photos.

-Raptors Plus is our "anything-goes" division: include any subject matter as long as a raptor is in the picture, and edit to your heart's content.
-Enter up to 4 photos.
+is our "anything-goes" division: any subject matter can be included as long as a raptor is in the picture, and editing is unlimited.

 Max Burke (Meridian, Idaho) has photographed birds and other wildlife as an interested wildlife and open photographer for years.
 He has been doing competitive photography for over 30 years as a member of the Photographic Society of America.
 Max received recognition for his contributions to photography and photographers with an APSA (Associate Photographic Society of America) recognition in 2015.
 He was the Photographic Society of America Conference Print Chair for Nature Prints for the 2008 and 2009 exhibition years, which includes bird and wildlife images as the most popular entrants.
 He was one of the Judges for The Peregrine Fund competition in 2015.

 Paul Spurling (Caldwell, Idaho) is an avid photographer and outdoorsman as well as the Senior Software Developer and Director of Technology for The Peregrine Fund.
 His photos have been published on numerous websites and in a children's book, a birding field guide, and an Idaho Fish & Game regulations booklet.
 When he's not maintaining and expanding The Peregrine Fund's considerable technology and internet assets, Paul enjoys hunting, fishing, and hiking in the mountains of central Idaho.